AnthonyDeplanque/kill-ishizaka/README.md

 in the terminal, type `npm i` or `yarn` to install dependancies,

-`npm run build` to compile the TypeScript,

-`npm run start` to launch the server.
+`./launch.sh` will delete previous compilations, compile typescrips and launch server

 you can access the game on [localhost:8080](http://localhost:8080);